jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 For example, we have all seen media reports on how AI facial analysis algorithms trained on images of predominantly light-skinned men fail catastrophically when used to classify even famous dark-skinned women like Oprah Winfrey or Michelle Obama.

 We must commit to train our personal sensing algorithms on diverse samples of patients or our algorithms' predictions and recommendations will be biased toward the needs of the majority and we may exacerbate rather than reduce existing mental healthcare disparities.
-We can do better and we will.
+Our current studies now specifically recruits for racial, ethnic, and geographic diversity across the entire United States.

 ---